Jama-analyst/Business-Insight-360/README.md

 ![image](https://github.com/user-attachments/assets/12806d2e-f152-4d7c-afc7-fb140a338427)

-- **Finance View:**
+**Finance View:**
-- Tony ask about P & L Statement, is it a regular statement that we have in our company or is it customized?
+- [ ] Tony ask about
+-  P & L Statement, is it a regular statement that we have in our company or is it customized?
+- [ ] Nick response
-- Nick response let's start with a regular and as the project develops maybe we can customize it.
+- Let's start with a regular and as the project develops maybe we can customize it.
 Let's start with a every basic one.
+- [ ] Tony confirmed
-- Tony confirmed by saying that means we are having the regular statement that starts with Gross Sales and it goes to Gross Margin.
+- By saying that means we are having the regular statement that starts with Gross Sales and it goes to Gross Margin.

--
-- **Sales View:**
+**Sales View:**
-- Tony require some clarification from Nick in regard to showing Top/Bottom Customers.
+- [ ] Tony require some clarification from Nick
+- Showing Top/Bottom Customers.
 I would like to understand  what do you mean by X-axis or to have in the X & Y axis?
+- [ ] Nick response
-- Nick response Gross Margin on X-axis  and Net Sales on Y-axis
+- Gross Margin on X-axis and Net Sales on Y-axis
+- [ ] Tony confirmed
-- Tony confirmed it's quite a standard and we can do that, moving along with the project we can support other options like show the Net Sales Growth and Gross Margin Growth and a few different things like that.
+- It's quite a standard and we can do that, moving along with the project we can support other options like show the Net Sales Growth and Gross Margin Growth and a few different things like that.

+**Marketing View:**
+- [ ] Tony said that he does not have any questions in regard to Marketing View.

+**Supply Chain:**
-- [ ] Identify sales patterns and track key performance indicators (KPIs).
+-  [ ] Tony question
+- Regarding Supply Chain, this is something very important I would want to discuss with you.
+Reliability data of which we need to get order data, unfortunately we do not have integrated into the system yet.
+I had a chat with the Database Engineer, he said that it will take at least 4-6 weeks to have this data, which pose a challenge, we might have ato postpone the deadline of the project or we can do this Reliability later?
+Which one do you prefer?
-- [ ]
+- [ ] Nick response
-- **Marketing View:**
+- I would go agile here, let's start with whatever we have.
+I do not want to postpone this project further, because it's a very important for our organization.
+Let's start with whatever we have, Reliability data is something we can tackle later.
--
+- [ ] Tony confirming
+- Okay, that's good, but I can say we still have the Forecast Accuracy data available, we can get it online.

 - **Role of Reports:**
  - [ ] Determine effective customer discounts,
  - [ ] facilitate negotiations with consumers,
  - [ ] and identify potential business expansion opportunities in promising countries.

+**Executive View:**
+- [ ] Tony question
+- You (referring to Nick) said there are some deatils to be discussed, do we have more information now or shall we keep it later?
+- [ ] Nick response
+- Let's keep it later.
+I don't have full details, once I start seeing some basic version of dashboard maybe I will be able to provide further input.
+- [ ] Tony confirmation
+- Okay, that's good.
+Thanks you

-## Finance Report :
+## Discussing the Project Charter :

 - **Project objective:**